Protest Montgomery Property Tax - Reduction from Lawsuits $6 MM / Year

 MCAD Property Tax Reduction from Judicial Appeals

-Tax reductions usually follow the same pattern as value reductions, and that stood true for judicial appeals in Montgomery County. $7.17 million in total taxes were cut in 2023, the best since 2019.
+Tax reductions usually follow the same pattern as value reductions, and that stood true for judicial appeals in Montgomery County. $6.35 million in total taxes were cut in 2024, slightly down from 2023’s total.
 The payoffs from judicial appeals have been steadily climbing since 2020, following the trend of rising values in Montgomery County.
-Being so close to the record high of $7.31 million, it is almost a certainty that appeal totals will soon consistently be above that threshold.
+Lawsuits can play out over years, which is why 2024 may have been down compared to the last few, as more cases are working their way through the courts.
+2025 could be the largest yet, if the general pattern holds.

-Multi family homes had been the most valuable properties in the 2023 judicial appeals, so it is little surprise that they got the king’s bounty of $3.72 million.
-Commercial properties are usually the top dogs in judicial appeals, and they finished in second place with $2.36 million.
-Single family homes also got some love at $440,000.
-Single family homes reach their second-highest total on record.
+Commercial real estate had been the most valuable property type in the 2024 judicial appeals, so it is little surprise that they got the king’s bounty of $4.05 million.
+Multi family homes were the top dogs in judicial appeals in the past few years, and they finished in second place with $1.28 million.
+Single family homes also got some love at $350,000.
+This was a slight retreat from the totals of 2022 and 2023.